 All About Art's Dune Tours

 Art's Dune Tours operates from April through mid-November, and in addition to one-hour, narrated tours throughout the day, you can also reserve your place on a two-hour Sunset Tour with or without a BBQ, sushi or clambake dinner.
-Adventure tours are also available for guests who'd like extra time to paint or photograph the dunes, who want to combine dune touring with sailing or rafting, or who want to catch and eat their own dinner.
+Adventure tours are also available for guests who'd like extra time to paint or photograph the dunes; who want to combine dune touring with sailing, kayaking or speed boating, or who want to catch and eat their own dinner.
 Private charters for weddings on the dunes or other events are also available.

 - Compare Rates and Reviews for Provincetown Inns and Hotels with TripAdvisor